SMAA Implementation Example with Vireo RHI

 Context

-This article details the implementation of SMAA in the Vireo RHI Samples of the Vireo Rendering Hardware Interface project
+This article details the SMAA implementation in the Vireo RHI Samples examples of the Vireo Rendering Hardware Interface project.

 What is SMAA?

-Anti-aliasing is one of the fundamental problems in real-time rendering.
-SMAA (Subpixel Morphological Anti-Aliasing) proposes a post-process approach that operates on the final rendering result: the image is processed after rendering, without using geometry (unlike MSAA).
+Anti-aliasing is one of the fundamental challenges of real-time rendering.
+SMAA (Subpixel Morphological Anti-Aliasing) offers a post-process approach that operates on the final rendered result: the image is processed after rendering, without using geometry (as MSAA does).

-The principle is morphological: edge shapes are detected to derive adaptive blending weights, providing quality close to MSAA 4× at a much lower cost.
+The principle is morphological: the shape of edges is detected to derive adaptive blending weights, which provides quality close to 4× MSAA at a much lower cost.

 The SMAA Pipeline

-SMAA requires three passes to produce the final result:
+SMAA requires three passes to reach the final result:

 Pass 1 — Edge Detection